FAQs

 Can I work while in this program?

 Many students have part time jobs during their time in the program.
-Flexibility of the job is important, as students must attend class at designated times.
+Flexibility of the job is important, as students must attend class at designated times, and class times may change from semester to semester.
 Also, students complete their practica, which requires activities outside of class time.

 What practica are part of the program?